gcccheng/oogway/index.md

 ***<font size= "3">Senior Infrastructure Engineer at Sopra Steria</font>***

 During past years, Gang has been worked as DevOps/infrastructure engineer and led/contributed to a variety of projects for customers, including:

 `project`
+**Implementing GitOps Deployment Workflow with Argo CD (Ongoing)**

+Description: With increasing demands from developers for faster and more flexible deployments, there was a growing need for a platform that allows developers to dynamically choose which environment to deploy their code to.
+The goal was to create an automated workflow where a code merge in GitHub would automatically trigger deployment of a new version in Kubernetes — enabling self-service, reducing manual operations, and aligning with modern DevOps practices.

+Contribution: Design and implement a GitOps-based deployment workflow using Argo CD to synchronize application manifests in GitHub with Kubernetes environments.
+Integrated GitHub repositories with Argo CD to ensure that merging to specific branches (e.g., dev, stage, prod) automatically triggers deployment to the corresponding Kubernetes namespaces.
+Set up ApplicationSets and Helm templates to allow dynamic and reusable deployment configurations across multiple environments.
+Collaborated with development teams to define GitOps repository structure, environment naming conventions, and workflows.
+Implemented RBAC and Argo CD project isolation to ensure secure and controlled deployment processes.

+Value Created: Imrove efficiency, flexibility, and consistency in application deployment through Git-based change management.
+Empower developers of self-service application deployment with clear separation of concerns between platform and development teams.

+`project`
 **Building Infrastructure Monitoring System(ongoing)**